1. “Being there” involves serve and return interactions.

 As a parent who’s fully devoted to their child’s well-being and development, you’re acting as a buffer for any potential stressful situation at all times.
-If a child is subjected to massive amounts of stress or unreliable, absent adult relationships, his or her developing brain architecture may be disrupted, and, with it, the subsequent physical, mental and emotional health may also be affected.
+If a child is subjected to massive amounts of stress or unreliable, absent adult relationships, their developing brain architecture may be disrupted, and, with it, the subsequent physical, mental, and emotional health may also be affected.
 We’ve put together a few of the most important aspects and questions out there about the concept of “being there”.

 “Serve and return” interactions shape brain architecture.
-Each time your baby babbles or cries and you respond just by looking at him or her, giving a hug or a soothing word, your baby’s neural connections related to the development of communication and basic social skills are built and strengthened.
+Each time your baby babbles or cries and you respond just by looking at them, giving them a hug, or saying a soothing word, your baby’s neural connections related to the development of communication and basic social skills are built and strengthened.

-Will occasional lapses in attention to my baby harm his or her development?
+Will occasional lapses in attention to my baby harm their development?

 Intermittent diminished attention in a responsive environment is no cause for concern.
-In fact, some researchers even suggest that these common changes in responsiveness, due to being a modern day parent, help your baby develop his or her sense of “self” and work towards greater independence and self-care.
+In fact, some researchers even suggest that these common changes in responsiveness, due to being a modern day parent, help your baby develop their sense of “self” and work towards greater independence and self-care.

 Is absolutely all stress harmful for my baby?

 Low levels of stress or short-lived stress are not serious when buffered with supportive relationships and environment.
-The type of stress you should watch out for is the prolonged stress.
+The type of stress you should watch out for is the one that is very prolonged.
 The constant activation of the body’s stress response system can be toxic to the brain and other developing organs.
-This type of stress is common in chronic or traumatic experiences such as chronic neglect, separation from parents or even repeated conflict.
+This type of stress is common in chronic or traumatic experiences such as chronic neglect, separation from parents, or even repeated conflict.

 How can I foster “serve and return” interactions with my baby?